 “The use of substrates in a hydroponic greenhouse system is particularly exciting, with some research I observed in The Netherlands showing substrate plants giving 5 kg of fruit per plant at year five, compared to 2.5 kg for traditional yield.
 My research also shows this type of production is also generally highly efficient when it comes to labour use and minimises risk and crop losses due to pests, disease and weather events However, growers must first invest in the knowledge and/or consultants with knowledge in this area, and do the necessary calculations, cash flow projections and market research.
 The capital investment and time to recoup the investment must be conservative as future berry prices may not be as good as they were or are right now.
 When it comes to return on investment, there is never a guarantee.”

 Mrs Mann is quite optimistic about the future of this industry.
 She said the berry saturation point has not yet been reached in the market, nor does it seem to be close.

 “This situation can change quickly with market access being gained by exporting nations like Chile and Mexico, and production increasing worldwide.
 But I think worldwide consumer demand will absorb the production, with the factors such as consumer health trends and convenience most likely to continue to drive growth.
 Above all it is important to learn, share and collaborate as an industry because whilst

 Australian growers are competing over the relatively small local market, the international competition is eyeing off excellent opportunities around the world, including us.”

-Nicola Mann’s husband Wade is a current 2015 Nuffield Scholar, making them the first Australian husband and wife business partnership to be awarded the scholarship in consecutive years.
+Nicola’s husband Wade is a 2015 Scholar, making them the first Australian husband and wife business partnership to be awarded the scholarship in consecutive years.